Sd0071/Redox-Reaction-Balancer/README.md

 # Redox Reaction Balancer

-A python project to Balance any Redox Reaction
+A python project to balance most of the Redox reactions.
+This project is still in progress and we are trying to cover all type of Redox reactions.

 ## **Get Started**